 - Review Server Configuration: Check your server configuration to ensure that PHP is properly configured and all required PHP extensions are enabled.

-- Scan for Malware and Security Issues: Use security plugins or services to scan your WordPress site for malware and security vulnerabilities and take appropriate actions to mitigate them.
+- Utilize security plugins or services to scan your WordPress site for malware and vulnerabilities.

-By systematically troubleshooting and addressing these potential causes, you can effectively resolve PHP errors in WordPress and ensure the smooth functioning of your website.
-If you’re unsure about making changes to your server configuration or PHP code, consider seeking assistance from a WordPress developer or your web hosting provider
+By systematically troubleshooting these potential causes, you can effectively resolve PHP errors in WordPress and Ensure optimal website performance.
+If you need help making those changes to your site’s configuration or PHP code, you can always get help from a WordPress developer or your web hosting provider.